 This probably sounds harder than it actually is.
-We're not looking for award-winning war stories or anything, but just stories that you find genuinely interesting, no matter how small.
-It may be useful for you to read our submission guidelines, as they lay out what we're looking for in our stories.
+We're not looking for award-winning war stories or anything like that, but rather stories that you find genuinely interesting, no matter how small.
+It may be useful for you to read our submission guidelines, as they lay out what we look for in our stories.

 - Tell us a favorite personal story in no more than 500 words — shorter is better!
 This can be anything from something you heard at a party to a story your family loves to tell to something that happened in your life that you find particularly amusing, surprising, or emotional.
 It doesn’t have to be a story that would work on This American Life or even on radio; this is about your personal taste.
 Be sure to tell us why you like this story,even if the real reason makes no sense to anyone but you.
 Again, try to be brief; we get hundreds of applications and do read them all.